bitextor/bitextor/README.md

 4. **Segment alignment**: each pair of documents is processed to identify parallel segments.
 Again, two strategies are implemented:
   1. one using the tool [Hunalign](http://mokk.bme.hu/resources/hunalign/), and
   2. another using [Bleualign](https://github.com/rsennrich/Bleualign), that can only be used if the MT-based-document-alignment strategy is used (machine translations are used for both methods)
-5. **Post-processing**: final steps that allow to clean the parallel corpus obtained using the tool [bicleaner](https://github.com/bitextor/bicleaner), deduplicates translation units, and computes additional quialtity metrics
+5. **Post-processing**: final steps that allow to clean the parallel corpus obtained using the tool [bicleaner](https://github.com/bitextor/bicleaner), deduplicates translation units, and computes additional quality metrics

 The following diagram shows the structure of the pipeline and the different scripts that are used in each stage: